Logs List¶

-The log viewer is one of the core tools for you to perform log analysis and troubleshoot issues.
-Facing the massive amount of log data collected and reported by Guance, you can achieve efficient log management through various operations such as searching, filtering, and exporting.
+The log explorer is one of your core tools for log analysis and troubleshooting.
+Facing the massive amount of log data collected and reported by Guance, you can perform multiple operations such as searching, filtering, and exporting to efficiently manage log information.

 View Mode¶

-- Stacked Mode: Except for the time field (
+- Stacked mode: All fields except the time field (

 time

-), all other fields will be merged into a single column and displayed in multiple lines within the cell.
+) will be merged into a single column and displayed in multi-line format within the cell:

 In stacked mode, you can perform graphical operations on specific fields: